 - i.
 The student will be ineligible to practice or publicly perform in any extracurricular activity for one calendar year from the date of the third positive test or end upon graduation.
 The day of the positive test result shall be the first day for counting purposes. - ii.
-Following the one calendar year suspension from practice or publicly performing in any extracurricular activity, the student must submit to a district administered test and test negative before returning to activities.
-This test will be at the parent's expense.
+The student must submit to a district administered test and test negative before returning to activities.